Thomas Wolfe Memorial Literary Award

 Asheville, NC 28801

-An awards ceremony and reception, in honor of the finalists and 2025 award recipient, will be held in early December 2025.
+An awards ceremony and reception, in honor of the finalists and 2026 award recipient, will be held in December 2026.

 Catherine Frank, director of the Osher Lifelong Learning Institute at UNC Asheville, will chair the award panel this year.